st3v3nmw/lsfr.io/content/kv-store/http-api.md

 Consider [thread safety](https://en.wikipedia.org/wiki/Thread_safety) when implementing your in-memory store.
 {{% /hint %}}

 ## Storage

 A simple in-memory [map/dictionary](https://en.wikipedia.org/wiki/Associative_array) is sufficient for storage in this stage.
 You'll add persistence in the next stage.

+### Data Model

+Keys and values are stored as simple strings.
+This keeps the data model straightforward so you can focus on building intuition in distributed systems, not implementing complex data types.

-### Keys
+#### Keys

 Keys must be URL-safe strings without spaces or forward slashes.
 Examples of valid keys: